soumyadip1995/Scheme_Haskell/Tests.md

 #### Adding basic primitives

-Improving our scheme, a little bit, so that we can use it as a basic calculator.
+- Improving our scheme, a little bit, so that we can use it for basic calculations.
-FIXED:- Support added for primitives to perform the various [type-testing](http://www.schemers.org/Documents/Standards/R5RS/HTML/r5rs-Z-H-9.html#%_sec_6.3), symbol, string, number ,etc.
+- FIXED:- Support added for primitives to perform the various [type-testing](http://www.schemers.org/Documents/Standards/R5RS/HTML/r5rs-Z-H-9.html#%_sec_6.3), symbol, string, number ,etc.
+- Additional primitives - including compareBinop fixed.
+No errors

+- Conditional pattern matching.

 #### Test runs